ubernostrum/django-registration/docs/validators.rst

    This validator is enabled by default on the username field of registration forms.

-   :param value: The username value to validate
+   :param str value: The username value to validate (non-string
-   :type value: ``str`` (non-string usernames will not be checked)
+      usernames will not be checked)
+   :raises django.core.exceptions.ValidationError: if the value is mixed-script confusable

 .. function:: validate_confusables_email(value)